peterjpitcher/mixerai2.0/DOCUMENTATION.md

     - Accessible via `/api/me/tool-run-history` API endpoints.
 - For detailed information, see [Tool Run History Feature Plan](./docs/tool_run_history_feature_plan.md).

+### 6. Claims Management
+Provides a system for brand teams to define, manage, and preview marketing claims associated with brands, products, and their ingredients.
+Supports global and country-specific claims.
+For detailed information, see [Claims Management](./docs/CLAIMS_MANAGEMENT.md).

 ## Recent Updates and Feature Details

 # MixerAI 2.0 - UI and Authentication Updates